rcamach7/project-management-app/README.md

 # Flow

-A web application that helps you manage your software projects and tasks by creating workspaces, boards, and tickets!
+A web application that helps you manage your software projects by creating workspaces, boards, and tickets!

 <div align="center">